Young People Aren’t Drinking Wine Anymore And Now Vineyards Are Struggling to Survive

 Pia Piggott, an analyst at Rabobank, told the ABC, “People are more health conscious, we're also seeing demographic changes and particularly with younger generations, more competition in the drink space from other categories, so moving away from wines to other alcoholic or non-alcoholic beverages.”

-It’s work pointing out that the supply and demand for beer is as healthy as it’s ever been.
+It’s worth pointing out that the supply and demand for beer is as healthy as it’s ever been.

 This lack of enthusiasm for the grape has seen a price drop by more than half for a bottle of the good stuff.
 And I mean the real good stuff, the wine with the dusty label and the wax seal that’s so high up on the shelf you need a ladder to get it.